Red blood cell distribution width: Calculations

+Since RDW-CV is mathematically derived from MCV, it is therefore affected by the average RBC size (MCV).

 Pathological implications

 Normal RDW

 Anemia in the presence of a normal RDW may suggest thalassemia.
 A low Mentzer Index, calculated from CBC data [MCV/RBC < 13], may suggest this disorder but a hemoglobin electrophoresis would be diagnostic.
 Anemia of chronic diseases show normal RDW.

 High RDW

 High RDW may be a result of the presence of fragments, groups of agglutination, and/or abnormal shape of red blood cells.